top of page

 The Hebrew alphabet outlines the chapters from A to Z (Alef to Tav), ordered alphabetically.

-Mahershalalhashbaz is a Hebrew name or word meaning "swift are the spoils, speedy is the plunder.".
+Mahershalalhashbaz is a Hebrew name or word meaning "swift are the spoils, speedy is the plunder."

-The Nano Bible is the smallest known Bible.
+• The Nano Bible is the smallest known Bible.

-It is printed on an aluminum disk.
+The Nano Bible resides on an aluminum disk.

 The disk is 600 nanometers in diameter and requires an electron microscope to read it.

-It was taken to the international space station by astronaut Eytan Stibbe.
+It was taken to the International Space Station by astronaut Eytan Stibbe.

 It now resides at the Israel Museum in Jerusalem, next to the Dead Sea Scrolls.